 The problem is not the Word.
 The problem is not GOD’s plan.
 The problem is not the Holy Spirit.
+Christ didn’t set us up for failure, He came that we might have life in abundance.
 The problem is that there is still too much love for this world and the things that are in it.
-For where a man’s treasure is, there his heart will be also.
-You know what is keeping you from spending quality time in prayer and studying scriptures.
+Where a man’s treasure is, there his heart will be also.
+People need to be honest about the things that are keeping them from spending quality time in prayer and study of holy scriptures.
+It is spending time with GOD and His word which transforms us and enables us fulfill our calling as children of GOD.
 Faith comes by hearing, and hearing by the word of GOD.
 Abide in the word through study, through prayer, through song and praise, through Church fellowship, through observing nature, through application in your life.

 4 Abide in Me, and I in you.
 As the branch cannot bear fruit of itself, unless it abides in the vine, neither can you, unless you abide in Me.
 5 “I am the vine, you are the branches.
 He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing.
 (John 15:4-5 NKJV)

 Study Ephesians 4 as a reference for what I have written here.
-This is the potential of every Christian which believes in Christ, for this present world.
+This is the potential of every Christian which believes in Christ, for this present time and this present world.